Arithmetic diagonal cycles on unitary Shimura varieties: Introduction

 \end{theorem} The significance of this theorem is that in the global context, again under a regularity assumption on the Hecke correspondence $R(f)$, the contribution of the places $v_0$ which split in $F$ is trivial.

 Let us now put the results of this paper in perspective.
-The construction of integral models of the Shimura varieties for $\wt G$ answers a question of B. Gross; however, only partially.
-Indeed, we have to pay a price by having to replace the field $F$, over which Gross's Shimura varieties have a model, by the field $E$, over which our Shimura varieties have a model; and $E$ may be strictly larger than $F$.
+B. Gross asked for integral models of the Shimura varieties for unitary groups.
+Here we answer a modified version of his question, by constructing integral models of the Shimura varieties for $\wt G$.
+However, we have to pay a price by having to replace the field $F$, over which Gross's Shimura varieties have a model, by the field $E$, over which our Shimura varieties have a model; and $E$ may be strictly larger than $F$.
 This also causes us to modify our adaptation of the AGGP conjecture.
 It would be interesting to understand whether the Kisin--Pappas construction of integral models of Shimura varieties of abelian type \cite{KP} yields a solution of Gross's question which can be used to give a variant of the AGGP conjecture which avoids having to replace $F$ by a bigger field.

 Our current knowledge of AT conjectures forces on us to be very specific when imposing level structures in our moduli problems.
 It seems realistic to hope that more cases of AT conjectures than in \cite{RSZ1, RSZ2} can be formulated, and this would allow more flexibility for the level structures.
 We hope to return to this point.